TRENDMizzou/TREND-manual/manual/GUI/trendreconstructgui.md

-### Trendreconstruct - Use the PCA calculations to reconstruct features in the sereis of 2D measurements
+### Trendreconstruct - Use the PCA calculations to reconstruct features in the series of 2D measurements
 - `trendreconstructgui.exe` in Windows and Linux or `trendreconstruct.app`
 in OS X is the program with GUI that uses the results from `trendmaingui.exe` to reconstruct single or multiple PC representations of the original series of 2D measurements.
 It is quite self-explanatory.
 The [manual](../CLI/trendreconstruct.md) provides more details.
-- Note that everytime when `trendmaingui` launches it creates a temp directory to save temporary files for `trendplotgui` and `trendreconstructgui` and deletes the old one (if it exists).
-Therefore, `trendplotgui` and `trendreconstructgui` processes are based on the last run of `trendmaingui`.
+- Note that each time when `trendmaingui` launches it creates a temp directory to save temporary files for `trendplotgui` and `trendreconstructgui` and deletes the old one (if it exists).
+This prepares `trendreconstructgui` processes to read the output of the most recent run of `trendmaingui`.
 <img src="https://bytebucket.org/chia_hsu/trend/raw/72cf7b768324cb6311286619394581b4eea5558f/docs/png/png_gui/Png7_trendreconstruct.png?token=36161555615b4cdd12608a876f1e96ea64782cf4" alt="reconstruct" width="600">
-- `trendreconstructgui` reads  parameters and results from `trendmain` or `trendmaingui`.
-A PCA calculation must be carried out by `trendmain` with the `reconstruction` option turned on.
+- Since `trendreconstructgui` reads parameters and results from `trendmain` or `trendmaingui`, a PCA calculation must first be carried out by `trendmain` or `trendmaingui` with the
+`reconstruction` option turned on.
-`trendmaingui` reads number of components to use in reconstruction by entering strings in the `--pcn` text box.
+`trendmaingui` reads the components to use in reconstruction from the `--pcn` text box.
 The syntax it uses is equivalent to specifying pages in a print dialog.
 For example, `1` means reconstruct the 2D measurements using only the first component, while `2` uses the second component only. `1, 3-5, 7` means reconstruction by